bcgov/diputils/README.md

 ## Features

 This package presently supports:
-* producing synthetic data resembling the data residing within the Data Innovation Program's (DIP) Secure Research Environment
+* producing synthetic data resembling the data that reside within the Data Innovation Program's (DIP) Secure Research Environment

 Given that access to DIP data are restricted, synthetic data resembling the DIP data are useful for:
 * training purposes